 A tall, broadly-built man looks best in a single-breasted suit that buttons low down to create a deep “V” shape in the front.
 The jacket should be loose enough that the button isn't straining, and long enough in the back to drape over the curve of the buttocks.

 Double-vented jackets (jackets with two slits in the bottom rear) give the best drape in the back and add extra flexibility to the sides and front of the jacket, making them the ideal choice for larger men.

 Look for jackets that have larger details — pockets, lapels, etc. — than the regular off-the-shelf ones for a more proportional appearance.
 A tall, wide man needs wide pockets to keep his jacket from looking like it was meant for a smaller man and stretched to fit.

 Shoulders should be closely-fitted and largely unpadded.
 Solid dark colors are the best choice here as well — spice it up with a patterned necktie if you want to; figure patterns like paisleys, dots, checks, or repeated crests are all good ways to draw the eye without emphasizing either height or breadth.

 What Big & Tall Men Can't Wear

 At the end of the day, there's a lot of styles that look good on big guys.
 Finding them on the rack can be challenging, but there's plenty of room for self-expression.

-About the only things that are totally verboten for well-dressed “big and talls” are heavy horizontal patterning (checks, windowpane, plaids, etc.) and anything that’s fitted so tightly it pinches or so loosely it billows.
-It’s hard to over-emphasize the last part — everyone benefits from a good fit, but large men look terrible with a bad one.
-Take the time to find clothing that fits well, or have a tailor adjust garments to meet your needs.
+Everyone benefits from a good fit, but large men look terrible with a bad one.
+Take the time to find men's clothing that fits well or have a tailor adjust garments to meet your needs.